How to install a bathtub: An expert guide for DIYers

 Will renovating a bathtub increase the value of my home?

-The simple answer is Yes it will.
-Shamila Iqbal, Director at Bathroom Mountain says, “Bathrooms are one of the key areas that potential buyers look at when considering a home, and a modern, updated bathroom can make a significant difference in the appeal of your property.”
-She adds, “On average, homeowners can expect to recoup around 60-70% of the cost of a bathroom remodel when selling their home.”
+The simple answer is, yes it will.
+Shamila Iqbal, Director at Bathroom Mountain says, “bathrooms are one of the key areas that potential buyers look at when considering a home, and a modern, updated bathroom can make a significant difference in the appeal of your property.”

-But you don’t need to go for a full remodel of your bathroom to increase value as Iqbal shares, “Even a smaller update like replacing a bath can make a noticeable difference, especially if the current bath is outdated or in poor condition.”
+But you don’t need to go for a full remodel of your bathroom to increase value, "even a smaller update like replacing a bath can make a noticeable difference, especially if the current bath is outdated or in poor condition,” suggests Shamia.

 Shamila is a Director of Bathroom Mountain, she has expert knowledge of bathroom products and combines this with her design expertise to offer a practical insight into what works best for real homes.